Harnessing the power of biology to scale new sustainability and climate solutions across industries

 Gotham Foundry is one of several projects that will help cement NYC’s place as a leader in the sustainable bioeconomy.
 Other projects include:

 - Genspace: To help New Yorkers enter the sustainable bioeconomy, NYCEDC and Genspace partnered to launch the Break into Biotech program.
-This specialized program is designed to equip adult learners with minimal to no experience in health and life sciences with the necessary skills to work in a laboratory setting.
+This specialized program is designed to equip adult learners with minimal experience in health and life sciences with the necessary skills to work in a laboratory setting.
 To date, participants have researched sustainable dyes, nanotechnology for textiles, and mycelium biobased fabrics.

 - Aanika Biosciences: In 2023, NYCEDC invested $800,000 in Aanika Biosciences, which creates custom microbial barcodes which can help track, trace, and authenticate products throughout the supply chain.
-The company has leveraged its proprietary and regulatory approved tagging technology to underwrite insurance coverages in the food and agriculture sector and is conducting major pilots with agricultural companies across the world.
+The company has leveraged its proprietary and regulatory-approved tagging technology to underwrite insurance coverages in the food and agriculture sector and is conducting major pilots with agricultural companies across the world.
 Aanika is headquartered in Manhattan, with manufacturing conducted outside of the five boroughs, highlighting the potential for New York City to be the epicenter of innovation within the sustainable bioeconomy as solutions are scaled across the globe.

 - Mass Timber: As part of the City’s decarbonization efforts, NYCEDC is operating the New York City Mass Timber Studio, a technical assistance program to support active mass timber development projects in the early phases of project planning and design.
 The Studio’s first cohort in 2024 consisted of seven projects spanning all five boroughs and with diverse building typologies and scales—from community centers to multi-family residential and adaptive reuse developments.

-As a global capital of green economy, life and health sciences, fashion, food, construction, and tech, New York City is well positioned to lead as the world looks for new solutions to combat the climate crisis.
+As a global capital of the green economy, life and health sciences, fashion, food, construction, and tech, New York City is well positioned to lead as the world looks for new solutions to combat the climate crisis.
 New York City is uniquely positioned to cultivate the next generation of entrepreneurs and technologies that capitalize on the ingenuity and innovation of each sector to push the frontiers of modern science.
-As the sustainable bioeconomy evolves, NYCEDC, in partnership with industry, academia, and the start-up ecosystem, will continue to galvanize the next generation of bio-based climate solutions.
+As the sustainable bioeconomy evolves, NYCEDC, in partnership with industry, academia, and the startup ecosystem, will continue to galvanize the next generation of bio-based climate solutions.

 Reach out to the team at NYCEDC to learn more about this growing industry.